-Gibert has proven over his first seven seasons the ability to guide the Lady Cardinals to the top of the Southland Conference.
-With a solid mixture of returning talent, and an infusion of exciting newcomers, a spot among the leaders of the conference standings will once again be the goal in 2012.
+Gibert has proven over his first eight seasons the ability to guide the Lady Cardinals to the top of the Southland Conference.
+With a 11 newcomers for 2013, he will look to guide a new crop of Lady Cardinals back to the postseason.

 Gibert led Lamar to the semifinals of the Southland Conference Tournament in 2010.
 Adding to a long list of all-conference honorees and award winners coached by Gibert, Jayme Bazile earned First Team All-Southland honors, while Christina Hobbs was named the conference's Newcomer of the Year.